Thames Ditton: Post–1800

 In 1801, the population of Thames Ditton parish, which at that stage included Weston Green, Hinchley Wood and Claygate, was still small: 1,288 people living in 265 houses; 167 of the workers were occupied in agriculture and 87 in trade, manufacture and handicraft.
 Due to the large number of mansions and estates in the area, there would have been many domestic and ancillary employees living in the village, some working at Hampton Court Palace.

 During the 19th century, the village continued to grow, with the arrival of the London and South Western Railway in 1849 and the building of the first school.
 Market gardens were established in the fields around the Church to supply the metropolis.
 By the end of the century, the population had almost doubled but was still fairly sparse.
 In 1913 a booklet of 'The Suburban and Provincial Development Association' noted: "the population of the district is only about two to the acre" and "some of the trains perform the journey to Waterloo in as little as 24 minutes."
-And another local booklet of that period commented that "Thames Ditton.....may be said generally to abound in pretty villas whose inhabitants seem to vie with each other in friendly rivugalry to beautify them."

 Either side of 1900 the convenience to London and boating attractions of the Thames helped to make Thames Ditton a destination of choice for weekenders including a sizeable community from the world of popular entertainment in London.
 Local life was completely changed by the expansion of London's suburbs, and in the period between the World Wars most of the farming fields were sold off for housing development, and the big landowners, now richer, decamped.

 Around 1812, a school for girls was started thanks to wealthy people such as Baroness de Ros.
 Some form of National School for girls operated from September 1812, and boys were taught from 1818.
 At least 60 girls were being educated in 1816–17, some coming from Molesey and Tolworth.

 In the 1840s, there was a National School housed near St Nicholas' churchyard.
 In 1860, the Rev EH Rogers laid the first stone of the schools at the end of Church Walk where generations of Thames Ditton children were educated.
 It was expanded in 1877.